Back to wiki

 screen -dmS uploadmedia /usr/bin/rclone move ~/media_tmp gcrypt: --delete-empty-src-dirs -L -v --stats 5s

-• Press Enter to confirm file name.
+• Press Ctrl+X, then Y, then Enter to save.

 • Type chmod +x ~/scripts/uploadmedia to make the script executable.